- What is area in math? Area definition

 The area of a pentagon can be calculated from the formula:

-Check out our dedicated pentagon tool, where other essential properties of a regular pentagon are provided: side, diagonal, height and perimeter, as well as the circumcircle and incircle radius.
+Check out our dedicated pentagon calculator, where other essential properties of a regular pentagon are provided: side, diagonal, height and perimeter, as well as the circumcircle and incircle radius.

 Area of a hexagon formula